anderc1-debug/NightOwl/README.md

 On first launch you will be prompted to create an account.
 To grant admin access, you will need to update the IS_ADMIN column directly in the Derby database for that user, or use the default admin credentials if you set them up beforehand.

-### Derby Module Issue (Fresh Clone Fix)
+### Derby Version Note

-If the app crashes on launch with a module not found error related to Derby, the fix is to delete the IntelliJ run configuration entirely and let Maven regenerate it from scratch.
-This happens because Derby 10.17 splits across three JARs and IntelliJ sometimes caches a broken module path from a previous run.
+This project uses Derby 10.14.2.0 intentionally.
+Derby 10.15 and above introduced JPMS module declarations, which causes the engine module to hard-require commons internally regardless of plugin configuration.
+Once those jars hit the module path the app fails to launch with no clean workaround.

+Derby 10.14 is pre-JPMS, ships as a single plain jar, gets placed on the classpath automatically, and works fine with JDK 21.
+Do not upgrade Derby without testing the full module path behavior first.

 ---